andydonzelli/lomy/README.md

 [tview](https://github.com/rivo/tview) library).
 Here too the API is simple.
 The `WriteToTextView (string)` method writes a line to the chat; and the `InputFieldQueue` property provides a channel for receiving user input.

+The 'listener' user may need to modify their machine's firewall to allow the program to receive incoming connections.
+On MacOS, this can be done in `System Preferences` > `Security & Privacy` > `Firewall` > `Firewall Options...`.
+Here you must unselect "Block all incoming connections" and add the `lomy` program to the allow-list.

 ### Missing features